Security and governance

 Run logs and evidence

-Every important action should be traceable to evidence, an owner, and a decision point.
+Important actions remain traceable to evidence, an owner, and a decision point.

 Governed automation